Differentiable manifolds 1 (required)

 Complex Analysis (recommended)

 In this course, we introduce abstract smooth manifolds.
 This notion generalises that of a smooth surface in three dimensional space, which serves as a motivating example.
-We discuss the main properties of and structures on manifolds, such as vector bundles, vector fields and derivations, flows, differential forms and orientation and integrals.
-We then prove Stokes’ theorem and the related Gauss theorem and divergence theorem.
-This paves the way for a discussion of DeRham cohomology and its fundamental properties.
-We conclude with the basic notions of Riemannian geometry such as metrics on vector bundles and the Riemannian distance function.
+We discuss the main properties of and structures on manifolds, such as vector bundles, vector fields and derivations, flows, differential forms, orientation and integrals.
+We then prove Stokes’ theorem.
+We introduce Riemannian metrics and prove the divergence theorem.
+This paves the way for a discussion of DeRham cohomology, its fundamental properties and its relation to topology.

 Obtain a thorough understanding of the geometry and topology of manifolds.
 Develop the ability to carry out explicit calculations of differential and integral calculus on manifolds in a concrete setting.
 Apply these techiques in examples from geometry and dynamical systems.